Playback Redundancy and Show Control

 - Backup of source selection e.g. microphones

-The DAD Thunder | Core products – AX64, AX Center and Core 256 – have a very comprehensive, flexible, and versatile I/O and routing structure.
-They are highly capable Thunderbolt 3 interfaces for macOS and Windows computers with only 9 samples latency and a high channel count of 256 bidirectional channels at 96 kHz, as well as compatible with our DADlink near-zero latency connectivity between Thunder | Core interfaces.
+The DAD Thunder | Core products – AX64, AX Center and Core 256 – have a very comprehensive, flexible, and versatile I/O and routing structure and are indeed highly capable Thunderbolt 3 interfaces for MacOS and Windows computers with 9 samples latency and a high channel count of 256 bidirectional channels@96 kHz as well as the DADlink zero latency interface between more DAD Thunder | Core interfaces.

 Further, the routing capabilities can enable functionalities related to backup source switching and show control with instant reconfiguration of the audio path and signal flow in live music audio systems.

-Preset Buckets and Layers
+Preset Layers and Buckets

-A total of 32 independent buckets can be configured with 4 layers of up to 256 x 256 channels each.
-The channel configuration can route channels from any of the available I/O interfaces to any destination instantly.
+A total of 32 independent presets can be configured with 4 layers called ‘buckets’ and with up to 256 x 256 channels each.
+The preset configuration can route sources from any of the available input channels of the interface to any set of output channels instantly.
 The number of channels is independent of the sample rate.

 Switching

-Switching of input layers in a preset ‘bucket’ can be done via signal triggers natively in the Thunder | Core interface, manually from DADman or via external control devices.
+Switching buckets in a preset can be done via signal triggers natively in the Thunder | Core interface, manually from DADman or via external control devices.

-Automated switching can be done based on a signal integrity-based trigger information from the configured signal detectors that is available on all input channels in a Thunder | Core unit.
-The detector and trigger configuration is handled in DADman but works 100% standalone.
+Automated switching can be done based on a signal integrity-based trigger from the configured signal detectors that are available on all input channels in a Thunder | Core unit.
+The detector and trigger configuration is done in DADman, but operates native in the unit

 Signal Detection

-Each of all the available input to the Thunder | Core unit has a signal detection system for both the AE6 and pilot tone signal which can determine integrity of a test signal if this has been allocated to this channel.
-This detection is in addition to the signal peak meters which shows the signal level in DADman
+Each of all the available input to the Thunder | Core unit has a signal detection system for both the AE6 and pilot tone signal, which can determine the integrity of a test signal allocated to this channel.
+This detection is in addition to the signal peak meters that show the signal level in DADman.

 AE6 and Sine Wave Signal Generators

-The AE6 signal is a signal with digital sequence which is the same in all samples of the signal generated.
-This enables the AE6 detector to determine if the signal is correct within one single sample.
-The AE6 signal appears as just another audio signal and can be transferred via all the digital interfaces of a Thunder | Core unit.
+The AE6 signal is a digital sequence, which is the same in all samples of the signal generated.
+This enables the AE6 detector to determine if the signal is correct within one sample.
+The AE6 signal appears as just another audio signal and can be transferred via all digital interfaces of a Thunder | Core unit.

 AE6 can not be transferred via an analogue interface or via a sample-rate converter without being corrupted.
 The pilot tone signal can be transferred on all analog and digital interfaces also via a sample rate converter.
 However, the detection time of a pilot tone is higher than for AE6.